tommo593/girraphic-test/README.md

-# React + TypeScript + Vite + Tailwind - Type "npm run dev" to run.
+# React + TypeScript + Vite + Tailwind

 I have built a Media Information System that displays the athletes and thier results in a user interface.
 The aim was to make the information as legible and sleek as possible whilst mirroring the styling of Girraphic.

 In the project it gives the user the ability to sort the athletes by rank or bib number and also a button that allows the user to download the results into a CSV file.

 This project has also been deployed as a static site on Vercel which you can access here: https://girraphic-test.vercel.app/

+Or you can clone the repo, open it in your code editor and type "npm run dev" in the terminal to run.